-6.13.
+7.7.
 Grade Change Policy

 Faculty members (instructors) are responsible for and have the authority to assign grades due to their position to evaluate the student's academic work and performance in a course.
 It is the responsibility of the instructor to initiate any grade change.
-Grade changes from an incomplete grade must be submitted to the Registrar's Office within the first six weeks of the following semester/session as stated in the Academic Calendar.
+Grade changes from an incomplete must be submitted to the Registrar's Office within 14 calendar days after the final grade submission date as stated in the Academic Calendar.
 Other grade changes must be submitted to the Registrar's Office no later than the end of the following semester.
 Any grade change submitted after the deadline will not be accepted by the Registrar's Office.

 Incomplete Grade ("I"): The grade of "I" (Incomplete) is given to a student whose work has been of passing quality but who has, for compelling reasons, been unable to complete all of his or her required coursework by the end of the semester.
 An "I" grade is not to be given for reasons including late submission of work.
-A grade of "I" must be evaluated and changed within six weeks of the following semester/session.
+A grade of "I" must be evaluated and changed within 14 calendar days after the final grade submission date.
 At this time, all work from the previous semester/session must be completed and submitted to the instructor.
-If a grade is not submitted by the end of the sixth week, the grade will be changed from "I" to "F" with the assumption that the student has not fulfilled his/her requirements for the course.
+If a grade is not submitted within 14 calendar days after the final grade submission date, the grade will be changed from "I" to "F" with the assumption that the student has not fulfilled his/her requirements for the course.